yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS student guide - Continuous delivery in VSTS and Azure.md

 ### Customer needs

-1. Be able to automatically and continuously deploy new software builds to the Azure App Service web app.
+1. Be able to automatically and continuously deploy new software builds to the Azure App Service web app

-2. Ensure that continuously deployed builds to the cloud do not interfere with the production copy of the solution.
+2. Ensure that continuously deployed builds to the cloud do not interfere with the production copy of the solution

-3. Identify an automated way of deploying to different environments for "development," "test," and "production" so that changes or deployments to one environment do not affect the others.
+3. Identify an automated way of deploying to different environments for "development," "test," and "production" so that changes or deployments to one environment do not affect the others

-4. Configure the automated builds to first require that a full series of unit tests pass before a deployment is started.
+4. Configure the automated builds to first require that a full series of unit tests pass before a deployment is started

-5. Providing a search feature and visual dashboard for the application logs so the developers can more quickly resolve help desk tickets.
+5. Providing a search feature and visual dashboard for the application logs so the developers can more quickly resolve help desk tickets

-6. Enhance the logged data from the front-end website to give the developers a more complete picture of the application's performance and behavior.
+6. Enhance the logged data from the front-end website to give the developers a more complete picture of the application's performance and behavior

-    a.
-Browser information such as browser page load time and user activity per page.
+    -  Browser information such as browser page load time and user activity per page

-    b.
-Application dependency metrics such as request times and request failures for communication with the database or other services.
+    -  Application dependency metrics such as request times and request failures for communication with the database or other services

-7. Implement proactive diagnostics to generate automatic alerts for unusual application behavior including aberrant request response time, dependency response time, and page load time.
+7. Implement proactive diagnostics to generate automatic alerts for unusual application behavior including aberrant request response time, dependency response time, and page load time

 ### Customer objections